Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets: Abstract

 \section{Abstract}

 Exotic state of matter could coexist with conventional orders such that the gauge fields and fractionalized excitations could prevail in a seemingly ordered state.
-By digging out and examining old experiments, we identify the pyrochlore Nd$_2$Sn$_2$O$_7$ as a Coulombic antiferromagnet.
-This novel and exotic state carries both antiferromagnetic order and emergent quantum electrodynamics with gapless gauge photon and fractionalized quasiparticles.
-The antiferromagnetic order and the gauge photon naturally explain the neutron diffraction result and the anomalously large $T^3$ specific heat, respectively.
-We propose the representative dynamical properties for the Coulombic antiferromagnet that can be examined by the inelastic neutron scattering measurements.
-If the experiment in Nd$_2$Sn$_2$O$_7$ can be repeated, Nd$_2$Sn$_2$O$_7$ might become the first Coulombic antiferromagnet with a visible emergent gauge photon and thus an unique system with both the long-range order and the long-range entanglement.
-We also expect this work to inspire interests in the search of exotic physics in ordered magnets.
+We explore the Coulombic antiferromagnet in the spin-1/2 pyrochlores with dipole-octupole doublets.
+This fractionalized antiferromagnetic state carries both antiferromagnetic order and emergent quantum electrodynamics with the gapless gauge photon and fractionalized quasiparticles.
+We explain the characteristic physical properties including the thermodynamics and the dynamics of this exotic state.
+This includes for example the anomalously large $T^3$ specific heat and the broad spinon continuum in the inelastic neutron scattering.
+We discuss the experimental and material's relevance and expect this work to inspire interests in the search of exotic physics among the ordered magnets.